hcbr/Work_Project/README.md

 2. In the project, we parse the data of SensOmics Band firstly.
 3. We use Mse and Correlation coefficient as the indicator for comparing.
 4. We show the results with various forms of pictures.
+## sleep_detection
+In this proiect, we divide the collected data into active time and sleep time.
+The model we select is xgboost.